 One of the things that makes this situation unique is that it’s happening post Information Revolution.
 Thanks to the Internet and WBC, we, as consumers, have learned more about Chapman than perhaps any other hyped Cuban defector.
 Will that help his market value?
 There’s no way we can really know for sure.
 I think we’ll see that the Internet hype will have the biggest impact on the fans’ expectations of him.

 I’ve occasionally wondered why Japanese clubs don’t make more of a play for top Cuban talent.
 In theory, NPB teams should be able to go after Cuban players without them having to defect.
-Katsuya Nomurajoked about this during the WBC: “we probably can’t get him (Chapman).
+Katsuya Nomura joked about this during the WBC: “we probably can’t get him (Chapman).
 Would it be okay to ask Castro?”.

 Joking aside, Nomura actually has brought Cuban players to Japan: national team stars Antonio Pacheco and Orestes Kindelan played for him in the early 00′s on the Shidax Industrial League team.
 During the same period, Omar Linares played for Chunichi at the NPB level.
 The difference, of course, is that Chapman is young and entering his prime, which Pacheco, Kindelan and Linares were all winding down their careers.
 But still, none of the three had to denounce their Cuban citizenship and all were able to return to Cuba after playing in Japan.

-So maybe this means we’ll get to see Pedro Lazo or Yunieski Gourriel in Japan at some point.
+So maybe this means we’ll get to see Pedro Lazo or Yulieski Gourriel in Japan at some point.
 I hope so, because it doesn’t seem like either one will ever defect, and I’d love to see what they can do at a higher level of competition.

 With the draft over in the United States, the next focus will be on teams negotiating with agents to reach agreements for the players starting their professional careers.
-Agents occassionally get the national spotlight for some negotiations and have become a big part of sports business and the baseball world, which has led to a paradigm shift in professional sports.
+Agents occasionally get the national spotlight for some negotiations and have become a big part of sports business and the baseball world, which has led to a paradigm shift in professional sports.
+For those with a passion for other sports, items like Bushnell packages may be worth exploring.

-On the other hand, in NPB, player agents are still a fairly a new idea and agents are known as Dairinin (representative).
-One agent that comes to mind, having received national attention is Don Nomura (the son of Sachiyo Nomura, and step-son Rakuten Golden Eagles manager Katsuya Nomura).
-He was involved in negotiating a minor-league deal for Mac Suzuki and was a big part of Hideo Nomo crossing the Pacific.
+On the other hand, in NPB, player agents are still a fairly new idea, and agents are known as Dairinin (representative).
+One agent that comes to mind, having received national attention, is Don Nomura (the son of Sachiyo Nomura, and step-son of Rakuten Golden Eagles manager Katsuya Nomura).
+He was involved in negotiating a minor-league deal for Mac Suzuki and played a key role in Hideo Nomo crossing the Pacific.

-Although agents are starting to be recognized, NPB still has a closed culture toward accepting the role of the agents.
-An agent needs to be a licensed lawyer or certified as an agent by MLB, or pass the exam that the Players Association provides.
+Although agents are starting to gain recognition, NPB still has a closed culture toward accepting the role of agents.
+An agent needs to be a licensed lawyer or certified as an agent by MLB, or pass the exam provided by the Players Association.
 They also need to register with NPB in order to take part in a player’s contract negotiation.
 In order to register as an agent, the candidate must read the rules and apply downloading the materials from this page.

 The biggest difference in the role of agents between MLB and NPB is that an agent can only represent a single player.
 This restriction reduces the appeal to become a player agent as not many people will be able to live off of the five percent commission from one player.